Trading in the spotlight as Glencore seeks way out of crisis

 However, confusion over the way trading operates has repeatedly caused huge volatility of Glencore's stock even in the absence of hard news.

-The stock tanked 29 percent on Monday after bank Investec said it saw a scenario under which Glencore would direct all its earnings towards debt repayment.
+The stock tanked 29 percent on Monday after bank Investec said it saw a scenario under which Glencore would direct all its earnings toward debt repayment.

 Last week, Goldman Sachs said that because Glencore's trading relied heavily on short-term credit, its financing costs would soar if it were to lose its rating.